×

 We asked expats in Grand Anse what banks they use and there advice about banking.
 They advised:

 "Expats considering retirement in Grand Anse should be aware of several key factors.
 Firstly, the cost of living can be high, especially for imported goods, due to the island's remote location.
 Healthcare facilities are limited and may not offer the same standard of care as in Western countries, so it's advisable to have a comprehensive health insurance plan.
 The official language is English, which can make the transition easier for English-speaking retirees.
 The local currency is the Eastern Caribbean Dollar, but the US dollar is also widely accepted.
 The climate is tropical with a wet and dry season, which may take some adjustment.
 Hurricanes can occur, so it's important to have a plan in place for such events.
 The island is known for its friendly locals, beautiful beaches, and relaxed lifestyle.
 However, it's important to respect local customs and laws.
 Property can be bought by foreigners, but there is a government approval process to go through.
 It's advisable to hire a local attorney to help navigate this process.
 Finally, while Grenada is generally safe, like any location, it has some crime.
-Therefore, it's important to take standard safety precautions, especially at night," wrote one member in Grand Anse.
+Therefore, it's important to take standard safety precautions, especially at night," remarked one expat living in Grand Anse, Grenada.

 What do expats in Grand Anse appreciate most about the local culture?